prophemusx/1.3-_128x64_SSD1306_SPI_OLED_Display/README.md

 # This repository contains the circuit schematic and source code for a custom display module based on the UG-2864KSWLG01 OLED display.
 The module communicates via SPI and is designed for easy integration into embedded systems.

-# Features
+# 1. Features
-Display Model: UG-2864KSWLG01
+- **Display Model: UG-2864KSWLG01
-Display Type: 128x64 OLED, monochrome
+- **Display Type: 128x64 OLED, monochrome
-Communication Protocol: SPI (Serial Peripheral Interface) Input Voltage: 3.3V/5V compatible (with logic level shifter for 1.8V systems) Low Power Consumption: OLED display consumes very little power, ideal for battery-powered projects.
+- **Communication Protocol: SPI (Serial Peripheral Interface)
+- **Input Voltage: 1.8V/5V compatible (with logic level shifter for 1.8V systems)
+- **Low Power Consumption: OLED display consumes very little power, ideal for battery-powered projects.
-Driver Chip: SSD1306
+- **Driver Chip: SSD1306
-Display Color: White
+- **Display Color: White
-Supports Multiple Platforms: Works with Arduino, ESP32, STM32, and other microcontrollers.
+- **Supports Multiple Platforms: Works with Arduino, ESP32, STM32, and other microcontrollers.
-Compact Design: Ideal for small form factor projects like wearables, IoT devices, and handheld gadgets.
+- **Compact Design: Ideal for small form factor projects like wearables, IoT devices, and handheld gadgets.

-Schematic
+# 2. Schematic
-You can find the complete circuit schematic in the schematics folder of this repository.
+You can find the complete circuit schematic in the ZIP of this repository.
 The schematic is designed for simplicity and ease of use, with all necessary components included for optimal display operation.

-Note: If your system operates at 1.8V logic, please refer to the Logic Level Shifter section below.
+# Note: If your system operates at 1.8V logic, please refer to the Logic Level Shifter section below.

 Requirements
 A microcontroller (e.g., Arduino, ESP32, STM32)